tobdu/audio/README.md

 Our ear can recognise a genre in a couple of seconds, so a model should be able to do the same.
 Segmenting has several benefits:
 * You skip the wrong instructing that the model should look at the 30s clips as a whole.
-* By chopping up the clips the number of samples increases.
+* By chopping up the clips, the number of samples increases.
 * If one uses a sliding window, you also add a time-shift aspect to the model.

 ## Results